raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 ### Update packages

-* With user “admin”, make sure that all software packages are up to date.
+* With user “admin”, make sure that all software packages are up to date

 ```sh
 $ sudo apt update